instructure/canvas-lms/doc/api/editor_button_placement.md

 -   message_type: &lt;an IMS LTI message type&gt; (optional)

     Sets the message_type to be sent during the LTI launch.
-It is expected that the tool use this to determine if a Deep Linking flow is being requested by Canvas and present an appropriate UI.
+It is expected that the tool uses this to determine if a Deep Linking flow is being requested by Canvas and present an appropriate UI.
 A Deep Linking flow is highly recommended for this placement, but is not required.
 See the
     <a href="file.content_item.html" target=_"blank">Deep Linking